Diketene/wigcpp/README.md

 ## Brief

-Wigcpp is a  C++ library for computing Wigner 3j, 6j and 9j symbols using prime factorization and multi word integer arithmetic based on the precalculated prime factorization table.
+Wigcpp is a high precision and high performance C++ library for computing Wigner 3j, 6j and 9j symbols using prime factorization and multi word integer arithmetic based on the precalculated prime factorization table.

 The computational methods implemented in this project are derived from  [WIGXJPF](https://fy.chalmers.se/subatom/wigxjpf/).
-The usage of modern C++ features makes it easier to use: users don't need to care about the acquisition of temporary thread local resource and the release of temporary/global resources.
+Usage of modern C++ features in this project makes it easy to use: users don't need to care about the acquisition of temporary thread local resources and the release of temporary/global resources.

 ## Build